rupareddy5-21/bitbucket-documentation/README.md

 In this tutorial, you learn to:

-- Set up an Azure Static Web Apps site
+- Set up an Azure Static Web Apps site for a [Vanilla API](https://github.com/staticwebdev/vanilla-api.git) sample app
 - Create a Bitbucket Pipeline to build and publish a static web app

 ## Prerequisites

 - **Active Azure account:** If you don't have one, you can [create an account for free](https://azure.microsoft.com/free/).
 - **Bitbucket project:** If you don't have one, you can [create a project for free](https://confluence.atlassian.com/bitbucketserver/creating-projects-776639848.html).
   - Bitbucket includes **Pipelines**.
+If you haven't created a pipeline before, you first have to enable two-step verification for your Bitbucket account.
+  - You can add SSH Keys using the steps [here](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)

    > [!NOTE]
    > The static web app Pipeline Task currently only works on **Linux** machines.
 When running the pipeline mentioned below, please ensure it is running on a Linux VM.